alphagov/accessibility-tool-audit/CONTRIBUTING.md

 * 'build/templates/results.html': add a new `th` to the end of the table head
 * 'build/templates/results.html': add a new `td` to the end of the inner loop within the table body by referencing the slug within the variables
 * 'build/templates/index.html': research the necessary features and add a new table row at the end of the feature comparison table and fill it with the relevant facts about the tool
+* 'tools-info.md': add info about settings and where to find the tool's changelog to the end of each list

 Then add results of this tool by adding a new `results` line to every single entry in 'tests.json'.